 Air handlers and furnaces aren't often found together.
 If you have a furnace you probably don't need to be concerned about an air handler.
-Air handlers tend to be paired up with heat pumps and help regulate air flow throughout the home.
+Air handlers tend to be used with heat pumps and help regulate air flow throughout the home.
 Some air handlers also provide secondary heating and cooling parts to help out the heat pump.
 A furnace works on a different concept.
-Instead of an air handler, furnaces have their own blowers that move the heated air into your ducts and disperse throughout your home.
-Since furnaces have combustion chambers and make heat, they don't have some of the parts you'll find in a modern air handler.
+Instead of an air handler, furnaces have their own blowers that move the heated air into your ductwork and disperse throughout your home.
+Since furnaces have combustion chambers and make heat, they don't have some of the parts you'll find in a new air handler.

-Air conditioners contain the condenser and are usually placed outside the home.
-One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a host of parts in your system and expel it outside.
+Air conditioners contain the condenser and are typically situated outside the home.
+One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
+Air conditioners actually take heat from inside your home through a host of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-Understanding all of your home’s heating and cooling components for the Buffalo climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Sunbeam Service Experts Heating & Air Conditioning a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling parts for the Buffalo climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Sunbeam Service Experts a call at 716-427-6807 or set up a free appointment online today.